-The course focuses on providing an introduction to common unifying themes that serve as the foundation for different areas of biomedical informatics, including clinical, neuro-, and genome informatics.
-The course is designed for students with significant computer experience and course work who plan to build databases and computational tools for use in biomedical research.
+BIS 550b, Topics in Biomedical Informatics and Data Science Samah Jarad The course focuses on providing an introduction to common unifying themes that serve as the foundation for different areas of biomedical informatics, including clinical, neuro-, and genome informatics.
+The course is designed for students with basic computer experience and course work who plan to build databases and computational tools for use in biomedical research.
 Emphasis is on understanding basic principles underlying informatics approaches to interoperation among biomedical databases and software tools, standardized biomedical vocabularies and ontologies, biomedical natural language processing, modeling of biological systems, high-performance computation in biomedicine, and other related topics.